 Monitor the Starbucks Effect

-The Starbucks Effect is a well-known phenomenon which shows that properties in close proximity to Starbucks actually appreciate much faster than those in less established neighbourhoods.
-As an ever-expanding and largely profitable chain, Starbucks has a certain knack for locating new shops in areas showing signs of residential growth and development.
-As gentrification occurs, other trendy restaurants and boutiques geared towards middle-class taste shoulder their way in to set up shop, which causes real estate prices to soar in formerly undesirable neighbourhoods.
+The Starbucks Effect is a well-known phenomenon which shows that properties in close proximity to a Starbucks actually appreciate much faster than those in less established neighbourhoods.
+As an ever-expanding and largely profitable chain, Starbucks has a certain knack for locating new shops in areas that are showing signs of residential growth and development.
+As gentrification occurs, other trendy restaurants and boutiques geared towards middle-class tastes shoulder their way in to set up shop, which then causes real estate prices to soar in formerly undesirable neighbourhoods.

 Chase the Subway Line

-There seems to be a symbiotic relationship between subway systems and gentrification, which makes a strong case for purchasing new property in areas surrounding transit lines.
+There seems to be a symbiotic relationship between subway lines and gentrification, which makes a strong case for purchasing new property in areas surrounding transit lines or even future transit lines.
 As the middle-class moves towards more sustainable transportation options, gentrification occurs in and around subway stations to accommodate affluent buyers looking to save time and reduce their daily commutes.
-A good example of this phenomenon is the gentrification surrounding the subway line East of Danforth.
+A good example of this phenomenon is the gentrification surrounding the subway line east of Broadview along the Danforth.
 As you move eastbound, you can’t help but notice a dramatic shift in the types of establishments taking up residence along this corridor, which signals good news for savvy investors looking to maximize profit.

 Sidle up to High-Value Neighbourhoods